aci-ref/facilitation_leading_practices/activities/02-outreach.md

 icon : Ch2.png
 ---

-*Promoting awareness and understanding of the facilitator role and of ACI resources to potential users of ACI resources and to various administrators, including entities who exist within and external to the institution.
+*Promoting awareness and understanding of the Facilitator role and of ACI resources to potential users of ACI resources and to various administrators, including entities who exist within and external to the institution.
 Effectively targeting key audiences.*